Verdinjoshua26/docs/articles/connections/social/paypal.md

 ## Prerequisites

-Before connecting your Auth0 app to PayPal, you will need to have an account on the [PayPal Developer](https://developer.paypal.com/) portal.
+Before connecting your Auth0 app to PayPal, you will need to have a [PayPal Developer](https://developer.paypal.com/) account.

 ## Steps